Nervy England edge Pakistan to qualify for T20 World Cup semifinals

 England beat Pakistan by two wickets to enter T20 World Cup semifinals

-England have qualified for the semifinals of the T20 World Cup with a nervy two-wicket win in their Super Eight match against Pakistan, who inched closer to exiting the tournament in Sri Lanka.
+England have qualified for the semifinals of the T20 World Cup with a nervy two-wicket win in their Super Eight match against Pakistan, who have inched closer to exiting the tournament.

-Captain Harry Brook scored a sublime century under pressure as his side chased the 165-run target in 19.1 overs at the Pallekele International Cricket Stadium on Tuesday and became the first team to enter the knockouts.
+Captain Harry Brook scored a sublime century under pressure on Tuesday as his side successfully chased a 165-run target in 19.1 overs at the Pallekele International Cricket Stadium outside Kandy, Sri Lanka, and became the first team to enter the knockouts.

 Recommended Storieslist of 4 items